sgware/sabre-benchmarks/readme.md

 request with the following changes:
 - Add your problem file to the [problems](problems) directory.
-- Your problem file must include a block comment at the top of the file explaning the story it models, the origin of the probblem, and at least one known solution.
+- Your problem file must include a block comment at the top of the file explaining the story it models, the origin of the problem, and at least one known solution.
 See the [Raiders of the Lost Ark](problems/raiders.txt) problem for an example.
 - Add one or more lines to